The Hall: Honoring the Greats of Stand-Up

 The Hall: Honoring the Greats of Stand-Up is a 2022 stand-up comedy film honoring four standup comedy legends, George Carlin, Robin Williams, Joan Rivers, and Richard Pryor.
 They were honored by Jon Stewart, John Mulaney, Chelsea Handler, and Dave Chappelle.
 Pete Davidson opened the show.
-The special was a part of Netflix is a Joke Fest comedy festival which was recorded live on May 1, 2022, at the Hollywood Palladium in Los Angeles.
+The special was a part of Netflix is a Joke Fest comedy festival and was recorded live on May 1, 2022, at the Hollywood Palladium in Los Angeles.

 Premise

 The premise of the special was inducting four stand-up comedians into "The Hall".
 In this special they honored George Carlin, Robin Williams, Joan Rivers, and Richard Pryor.